Elizabeth Kolmer Award – Request for Nominations by March 1, 2018

 Members, former members, and friends of the Mid-America American Studies Association (MAASA) are invited to nominate individuals for MAASA’s annual Elizabeth Kolmer Award.
 The Kolmer Award honors teaching and mentoring in the field of American Studies as well as service to MAASA.
-The recipient will be honored at the MAASA conference March 4-5, 2016, in Lawrence, KS.
+The 2017 recipient will be honored at the MAASA conference held at University of Iowa on April 6–7, 2018.
+The 2018 recipient will be honored at the ASA conference in Atlanta on November 8–11, 2018.

 Those eligible for the award include current members of MAASA (those who have joined the organization or are members by virtue of their membership in the ASA and affiliation with an institution in MAASA’s eleven-state region) and those who, while not currently residing in the region, have been active in American Studies at an institution in the region or have contributed service to MAASA in the past.
 Current executive-board members are ineligible.